gtribello/plumed-thoughts/NAVIGATION.md

-  click R "averaging.md" "11th December 2023: Averages in the new version of PLUMED and thoughts about indistinguisability" click S "histograms.md" "11th December 2023: Histograms in the new version of PLUMED" click T "Clusters.md" "28th Feburary 2024: DFS clustering in the new version of PLUMED"
+  click R "averaging.md" "11th December 2023: Averages in the new version of PLUMED and thoughts about indistinguisability" click S "histograms.md" "11th December 2023: Histograms in the new version of PLUMED" click T "Clusters.md" "28th Feburary 2024: DFS clustering in the new version of PLUMED" click U "RMSD.md" "29th February 2024: Some thoughts on RMSD and ways of getting simplifying the code by getting rid of the reference class" click V "Path.md" "29th February 2024: Implementing PATH and GPROPERTYMAP using the new functionality"
 ```